home based business ideas

 Static vs. Dynamic Web Site Designs

 These languages are more complex and can be more difficult to learn so we recommend you try HTML and XHTML to begin.
-If you want to try your hand at programming, a good language to start with is Javascript.
-There are a number of web sites that have tutorials on JavaScript - just "google" "javascript" and take your pick.
+If you want to try your hand at programming, a good language to start with is JavaScript.
+There are a number of web sites that have tutorials on JavaScript - just "google" "JavaScript" and take your pick.

 Once you have mastered HTML/XHTML/CSS you will be ready to start playing with a bit of the software that goes with the web development territory.
 The following packages represent some of the best quality web design and graphics products available on the market: